Here One | Doppler Labs

 Wireless Ear Buds

-The initial design research and early concept phases took place in a world where truly wireless earbuds did not yet exist.
-The design team ideated around the functional challenges associated with a wireless product but also wrestled with more philosophical questions such as "what do we want this technology to feel like?" and "what are users attitudes toward new technology such as HereOne?".
-Through an iterative process that resulted in the creation of hundreds of prototypes and involved users with all kinds of ears and backgrounds a new product architecture emerged that set the foundation for the design of Here One.
+The design research and early concept phases took place in a world where truly wireless earbuds did not yet exist.
+The design team ideated around the new functional challenges associated with a wireless product but also wrestled with more philosophical questions such as "what do we want this technology to feel like?" and "what are users attitudes toward new technology such as HereOne?".
+Through an iterative design process that resulted in the creation of hundreds of prototypes and involved users with all kinds of ears and backgrounds a new product architecture emerged that set the foundation for the design of Here One.

 Recognizing the limited battery life of a wireless product and the fear users had of loosing their buds the team designed a portable charging case.
 The combination of a carrying case and a power bank feature gave users a consistent incentive to returning the buds to the case after each use.